On inverse mean curvature flow in Schwarzschild space and Kottler space: Inverse mean curvature flow in Schwarzchild manifold

-We could use the evolution equation \eqref{evl-chi} of the support function to show that under the inverse mean curvature flow, the evolved hypersurface $\Sigma_t$ remains star-shaped. \begin{lem} Under the inverse mean curvature flow \eqref{IMCF}, the evolved hypersurface $\Sigma_t$ remains star-shaped if $\Sigma_0$ is star-shaped. \end{lem} \proof From the expression $\eqref{expre-Ric}$ of Ricci curvature of the Schwarzchild manifold and the evolution equation \eqref{evl-chi} of the support function, we have
+We could use the evolution equation \eqref{evl-chi} of the support function to show that under the inverse mean curvature flow, the evolved hypersurface $\Sigma_t$ remains star-shaped. \begin{lem} If the initial hypersurface satisfies